cncf/xds/proposals/TP3-xds-error-propagation.md

   * The following codes will be interpretted by clients as data errors, which the client MAY handle by dropping any previously cached resource: NOT_FOUND, PERMISSION_DENIED
   * The behavior for any other status code is undefined.
 Data planes SHOULD treat these as transient failures, but future xRFCs may impose additional semantics on them.

 Note that an error with status code NOT_FOUND will be interpreted to mean that the resource does not exist.
-The client should handle this case exactly the same way that it would if the does-not-exist timer fired or if it receives removed_resources or removed_resource_names in the incremental protocol variant.
+The client should handle this case exactly the same way that it would if the does-not-exist timer fired.

 The xDS Management server is only expected to return the error message once rather than throughout for future responses.
 The client is expected to remember the error message until either a new error message is returned or the resource is returned.
 This includes LDS and CDS where the control plane is required to send every subscribed resource in every response.
 The set of resources with errors and the set of valid resources must not intersect.